 - A \$250.00 Non-Refundable Registration Fee is payable with the Online Registration. - \$70.00 ECPC Dues are payable with the Online Registration. - The credit card or bank account used for payment today will be used to process the monthly tuition payments.
 Please contact the registrar through the online web contact form to make any changes or updates to your monthly payment method. - Fees for the school year are calculated on an annual basis and may be paid in monthly installments.
 No fees or tuition will be prorated due to school closings for the following reasons: snow days, one week closure in August for classroom preparation, teacher training, family vacation or other extended absences, child or family illness or quarantine.
 The school cannot take responsibility for school closings necessitated because of health, safety, inclement weather, holidays or any other emergencies that may arise.
-Due to the unusual circumstances of Covid-19, if, due to a Health Department order, a classroom or the school is closed, programming will continue via Zoom and no refunds will be issued. - A \$25 fee will be assessed for each credit card payment or EFT that is denied.
-It is a family's obligation to notify the preschool of any changes in their credit card or EFT account.

-• If the account is delinquent by two (2) months, the child may not continue in the program.
+Due to the unusual circumstances of Covid-19, if a class is closed for more than one day programming will continue via Zoom and no refunds will be issued. - A \$25 fee will be assessed for each credit card payment or EFT that is denied.
+It is a family's obligation to notify the preschool of any changes in their credit card or EFT account. - If the account is delinquent by two (2) months, the child may not continue in the program.
 A 35% collection fee will be added to the amount due and the account will be turned over to a collection agency.